Inference on a Distribution Function from Ranked Set Samples: Computation of the estimators and exact inference

+possibilities for that matrix, and this number grows exponentially with $n$, unless $\Nn$ is extremely unbalanced.
+As a consequence, for each new data set we have to compute $\FhatL$ anew, even if $\Nn$ remains unchanged.

 \paragraph{Basic distributional properties.} From now on we condition on the rank vector $\Rn = (R_i)_{i=1}^n$.
-In particular, the vector $\Nn = (N_{nr})_{r=1}^k$ of stratum sizes is viewed as a fixed vector, and all probabilities, expectations and distributional statements refer to the conditional distribution of $\Xn = (X_i)_{i=1}^n$, given $\Rn$.
+Hence the vector $\Nn = (N_{nr})_{r=1}^k$ of stratum sizes is viewed as a fixed vector, and all probabilities, expectations and distributional statements refer to the conditional distribution of $\Xn = (X_i)_{i=1}^n$, given $\Rn$.

 All estimators $\Fhat$, $\FhatS$, $\FhatM$ and $\FhatL$ are distribution-free in the following sense: Let $\Bhat$, $\BhatS$, $\BhatM$ and $\BhatL$ be defined analogously with raw observations from the uniform distribution on $[0,1]$.
 That means, we replace the random variables $X_1, X_2, \ldots, X_n$ with random variables $\tilde{X}_1, \tilde{X}_2, \ldots, \tilde{X}_n \in [0,1]$ which are independent, and $\tilde{X}_i$ has (conditional) distribution function $B_r$ if $R_i = r$.
 Then